manaswinidas/Language-Hackathon/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+To run this extension you need to have the latest stable version of Google Chrome.
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
-* Google Chrome `v80.0.0+`

 ## Installing Sonores